Mac OS X Leopard: Developer technologies

 In mid-December 2006, a pre-release version of Leopard appeared to include support for Sun's ZFS.
 Jonathan Schwartz, CEO and President of Sun Microsystems, boasted on June 6, 2007, that ZFS had become "the file system" for Leopard.
-However, the senior project marketing director for Mac OS X stated on June 11, 2007, that the existing HFS+, not ZFS, would be used in Leopard.
+The senior project marketing director for Mac OS X stated on June 11, 2007, that the existing HFS+, not ZFS, would be used in Leopard.
 Apple later clarified that a read-only version of ZFS would be included.